learosema/lea11y/src/about.md

 I find this reasoning a bit irritating.
 It's like saying: "Why should I bother making a website?
 There are already a lot of them online".

+## "Let AI do this for you?"

+You may also have heard this from colleagues, employers, friends:
-Or worse: "Why bothering writing content for a website?
+"Why bothering writing content for a website?
 Let AI do this for you, so you have time for other things."

 When I let AI do it for me, I'd probably spend the "saved" time watching TV or playing video games.
 But this way, I wouldn't learn anything about accessibility.

-Writing is a way for me to learn.
+Writing is thinking.
+A way for me to learn.

 Furthermore, a lot of good accessibility content is behind a paywall.
 While I think accessibility expertise should be paid, I think the very basics should